ManhTrinhNguyen/Kubernetes/README.md

     -- Micro Service need any 3rd party Services or Database ?

     -- Which Service is accessible from outside the cluster ?
 Which one get entrypoint request from a Browser ?

     -- Using those Information about how Microservices talk to each other, what other Services they are depending on and which is the entry point microservice and I will create the connection grapse and visualize all of this

+  - Redis is a Message Broker and also the In-Memory Database

+  ----The Developer also tell this is a Load Generator----
+    -- Optional Development
+    -- It only serve to test the Load .
+It just send a bunch of request to a Front end

+  ----How Application connect to each other?----
+    -- Images Name for each Microservices
+    -- What ENV each Mircroservices expected ?
+    -- Which Port Service start ?
+Bcs we have to define that in the configuration file for Deployment but also for Service to be able to connect infomation inside the Pod
+    -- All Microservices will deploy into the same Namespace

+  - Now Create Deployment Config and Service Config for each Micro Services
 ```